Gator-PASE/gator-pase.github.io/content/authors/prev-vp-internal/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - 2022 - 2025 Appointed Officers
+  - 2022 - 2025 Executive Board
 ---

-Estefania is a Graduate Research Assistant in the [OrthoBME Lab](https://www.orthobme.com/).
+Esteban is a Graduate Research Assistant in the [Rinaldi-Ramos Lab](https://www.che.ufl.edu/rinaldi/).